askstylo/zendesk_ticket_classifier/README.md

 # Zendesk Ticket Classifier

-This project integrates the Zendesk ticketing system with OpenAI's language models to automatically classify tickets based on their content.
-This automation helps streamline ticket triage and improve response times.
+This project integrates the Zendesk ticketing system with OpenAI function calling to automatically classify tickets based on their content.

+## This project can help you
+- Automatically triage and assign tickets based off categories specific to your organization.
+- Classify your tickets allowing for increased visibility in your explore reporting.

 ## Features